krfos1/krfos1.github.io/about-my-project.md

 - show which chatbot is most "trustworthy"

+- create a curriculum to teach teachers how to make their own chatbots.

 Expected Outcome: The project is expected to highlight, what makes AI trustworthy and why it can be trusted.
 Formulate a curriculum to help educator build and  train chatbots of their own based on which chatbot is deemed "more trustworthy".